Tegileridine

-Tegileridine is a drug which acts as a μ-opioid receptor agonist.
-It is closely related to compounds such as oliceridine, TRV734, and SHR9352, and shares a similar profile as a biased agonist selective for activation of the G-protein signalling pathway over β-arrestin 2 recruitment.
+Tegileridine, sold under the brand name Aisute, is a drug which acts as a μ-opioid receptor agonist.
+It is closely related to compounds such as oliceridine, TRV734, and SHR9352, and shares a similar profile as a biased agonist selective for activation of the G protein signalling pathway over β-arrestin2 recruitment.

-In January 2024, tegileridine was approved in China for the treatment of moderate to severe pain after abdominal surgery.
+In January 2024, tegileridine was approved in China under the brand name Aisute for the treatment of moderate to severe pain after abdominal surgery.